panorama-languages-support/vscode-panorama-css/README.md

   </a>
 </p>

-[Panorama](https://developer.valvesoftware.com/wiki/Panorama) is UI framework developed and used by Valve used for many source games including CS:GO and Dota 2.
-For Panorama CSS documentation, see the [VDC page](https://developer.valvesoftware.com/wiki/CSGO_Panorama_CSS_Properties).
+[Panorama](https://developer.valvesoftware.com/wiki/Panorama) is UI framework developed and used by Valve Software used for many source games including CS:GO, Dota 2, and Chaos Engine games.
+For CS:GO's Panorama CSS documentation, see the [VDC page](https://developer.valvesoftware.com/wiki/CSGO_Panorama_CSS_Properties).

+## Disclaimer
+Nearly all of the client/server code here is directly carried over from vscode's built-in css extension [css-language-features](https://github.com/microsoft/vscode/tree/main/extensions/css-language-features) in order to connect to a forked version of [vscode-css-languageservice](https://github.com/microsoft/vscode-css-languageservice).

-## Important Caveats
+## Important Caveat

-1. This extension removes coloring for non-Panorama properties for both CSS and SCSS.
+> This extension removes coloring, autocompletion, validation, etc. for non-Panorama properties for both CSS and SCSS.
 Make sure to **enable it per-workspace!**
-2. No code completion for values introduced by Panorama apart from snippets, and in some cases misleading value completion where Panorama differs from W3C spec.

 ## Features

 - SCSS support for Chaos Engine
 - Coloring for CS:GO and Chaos Panorama panel names, properties, psuedo-selectors, etc.
-- Code completion for Panorama properties and pseudo-selectors, but not values
+- Code completion and validation
-- Snippets for gradient creation and other values
+- Snippets for easy gradient creation